fnc-test/product-knowledge/README.md

 ## Repository Linking and Initialisation

-The individual modules may be maintained in separate repositories (currently: [a patched AASWC client](ux/skill_gym/public/aaswc)).
+Some modules may be maintained in separate repositories (currently: [a patched AASWC client](ux/skill_gym/public/aaswc)).

 They are linked as [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) so you should be sure to run the following command after cloning this repo: